Alan Stulin

-Alan Stulin (born 5 June 1990) is a Polish professional football who plays as a full back for UNA Strassen.
+Alan Stulin (born 5 June 1990) is a Polish professional football who plays as a full-back for German club Rot-Weiss Wittlich 1993.
 He has dual Polish-German nationality.

 Career

 In July 2012, he signed a one-year contract with GKS Bełchatów.

 In June 2019, after a season with Alemannia Aachen, Stulin joined Luxembourg National Division side UNA Strassen on a three-year deal.

+On 14 June 2024, Stulin moved to Division of Honour club UN Käerjéng 97.

+On 6 June 2025, he joined German sixth tier club Rot-Weiss Wittlich 1993.